Delaware Licensing Overview for a Barber

 The completion of a formal barber program or apprenticeship

-In the state of Delaware, there are two methods in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program or through a barbering apprenticeship.
+In Delaware there are two methods to gain the necessary qualifications to become a licensed barber: through a formal barbering program or through a barbering apprenticeship.
 When going the route of a formal barbering program, students are required to undertake a minimum of 1,500 hours of registered coursework.

 To become a licensed barber through an apprenticeship, students are required to undertake a minimum of 3,000 hours of training under the direct supervision of a fully licensed barber.

 Apply for registration in the state of Delaware